 It was, in fact, a mammoth number-crunching project that inspired Babbage in the first place.
 In 1792 the French government had appointed Gaspard de Prony to supervise the creation of the Cadastre, a set of logarithmic and trigonometric tables.
 The French wanted to standardize measurements in the country and planned to use the tables to aid in those efforts to convert to the metric system.
 De Prony was in turn inspired by Adam Smith's famous work "Wealth of Nations."
 Smith wrote about how the division of labor improved efficiency when manufacturing pins.
 De Prony wanted to apply the division of labor to his mathematical project.

 Unfortunately, once the 18 volumes of tables – with one more describing mathematical procedures – were complete, they were never published.

 In 1819, Babbage visited the City of Light and viewed the unpublished manuscript with page after page of tables.
 If only, he wondered, there was a way to produce such tables faster, with less manpower and fewer mistakes.
 He thought of the many marvels generated by the Industrial Revolution.
 If creative and hardworking inventors could develop the cotton gin and the steam locomotive, then why not a machine to make calculations?

 Babbage returned to England and decided to build just such a machine.
-His first vision was something he dubbed the Difference Engine, which worked on the principle of finite differences, or making complex mathematical calculations by repeated addition without using multiplication or division.
-He secured government funding in 1824 and spent eight years perfecting his idea.
-In 1832, he produced a functioning prototype of his table-making machine, only to find his funding had run out.
+His first vision was something he dubbed the difference engine, which worked on the principle of finite differences, or making complex mathematical calculations by repeated addition without using multiplication or division.
+He secured 1,500 pounds from the English government in 1823 and hired engineer Joseph Clement to begin construction on the difference engine.

 But, as you might have guessed, the story doesn't end there.